List of diseases of the honey bee: Kakugo virus

 Kakugo virus is an Iflavirus infecting bees; varroa mites may mediate its prevalence.
 Kakugo virus appears to be a subtype of Deformed wing virus.

 Slow bee paralysis virus

 As the name suggests, slow bee paralysis virus induces paralysis to the anterior legs ten to twelve days after infection.

 Iridoviridae

 Invertebrate iridescent virus type 6 (IIV-6)

 Applying proteomics-based pathogen screening tools in 2010, researchers announced they had identified a co-infection of an Iridovirus; specifically invertebrate iridescent virus type 6 (IIV-6) and N. ceranae in all CCD colonies sampled.
-On the basis of this research, the New York Times reported the colony collapse mystery solved, quoting researcher Dr. Bromenshenk, a co-author of the study, "[The virus and fungus] are both present in all these collapsed colonies."
+On the basis of this research, the New York Times reported the colony collapse mystery solved, quoting researcher Bromenshenk, a co-author of the study, "[The virus and fungus] are both present in all these collapsed colonies."
 Evidence for this association, however, remains minimal and several authors have disputed the original methodology used to associate CCD with IIV-6.